Bad weather can't rain on Fleetwood's lantern parade as Christmas lights switch-on event is a hit

-Crowds turned out for last night's Fleetwood festive lantern parade despite wind and rain early on
+Crowds turn out for Fleetwood festive lantern parade despite wind and rain early on

-Residents braved the rain in Fleetwood to attend last night’s spectacular festive lantern parade which culminated in a concert and the switch-on of the town’s Christmas lights.
+Residents braved the rain in Fleetwood to attend Friday’s spectacular festive lantern parade which culminated in a concert and the switch-on of the town’s Christmas lights.

 The parade included an illuminated tram, Fleetwood Old Boys’ Sea Cadets Band and Rotary’s Father Christmas in his sleigh, along with characters such as Mickey and Minnie Mouse, the Grinch and Olaf the snowman.